The-Hungry-Caterpillar/Deduper-The-Hungry-Caterpillar/psuedocode.md

 \
 \
 \
-Or, I might go by method of:
+## Edit: I'm leaning more toward the method of:

 ### for each line:
   a. check if feasible UMI